diarmuidoconnor/distributed-systems-module/topic05/talk-1/Messaging.md

-# Messaging Services.
+# Messaging Services - SQS.

-The SQS messaging service and hoe it supports Event-Driiven architecture.
+The AWS SQS messaging service and how it supports Event-Driiven architecture.